michaelpaulcuccia/Firebase-Train-Scheduler/README.md

 # Firebase-Train-Scheduler

-This application uses Firebase to store data.
+Technologies: JavaScript, jQuery, Firebase, Bootstrap, Moment.js

-User can add trains, destinations, time, and frequency.
+User can view and add trains.
+Train table shows frequency of trains, time of next arrival, and how many minutes away the train is.